asano69/folio/docs/design-01.md

 ### CBZ Format

 CBZ is a ZIP archive.
-Page images and a `metadata.json` file are stored at the root of the archive.
+Page images and a `folio.json` file are stored at the root of the archive.
+Using `folio.json` rather than a generic name like `metadata.json` avoids conflicts with other CBZ tools (e.g. ComicRack uses `ComicInfo.xml`).

 ```
 book-a.cbz (ZIP)
-├── metadata.json
+├── folio.json
 ├── 001.jpg
 ├── 002.jpg
 └── 003.jpg